 Coauthor(s): Urooj Khan, Andy Schmidt.

 Katz, Sharon, Urooj Khan, and Andy Schmidt.
-"Tax avoidance and future profitability."
-Columbia Business School, 2013.
+"Tax Avoidance and DuPont Measures of Future Performance."
+Columbia Business School, 2015.